 Our model can be deployed in a wide variety of scenarios including robotic arm manipulation tasks, autonomous robot navigation, target tracking in delivery robots and so on.
 The model is intended to be run using NVIDIA hardware and software.
 For hardware, the model can run on any NVIDIA GPU including NVIDIA Jetson devices.
 The model is intended for Ubuntu 22.04 with CUDA 11.6 or Jetpack 6.0 DP and later.
 This model can only be used with TensorRT.

-In order to use this model, convert the two etlt files to TensorRT engine plans using TAO.
+Using ETLT: In order to use the model in this encrypted format, convert the two etlt files to TensorRT engine plans using TAO.
 The model is encrypted and will only operate with the key foundationpose.
 Please make sure to use this key with the TAO command to convert it into a TensorRT engine plan.

 tao-converter -k foundationpose -t fp16 -e ./refine_trt_engine.plan -p input1,1x160x160x6,1x160x160x6,252x160x160x6 -p input2,1x160x160x6,1x160x160x6,252x160x160x6 -o output1,output2 refine_model.etlt